lyuhiroyama/sets-n-reps/README.md

 ## Why build this?

 Primarily for two reasons (in no specific order):
-- I was looking to build something with this tech stack (TypeScript, React, Ruby on Rails)
+- I was looking to build something with this tech stack to showcase my skills with (TypeScript, React, Ruby on Rails, PostgreSQL).
 - I was paying for a workout tracking web app already called the [Renaissance Periodization Hypertrophy App](https://rpstrength.com/pages/hypertrophy-app?srsltid=AfmBOooWVKvGu1J6YMuF_yhh4uo00Z_EgGPeXhZcRtGT-SJs-Kp4eMIt).
-It's an amazing app but I don't use all of its features and I didn't want to keep paying for it.
+It's an amazing app but I don't use all of its features and I didn't want to keep paying for it (and I nolonger do thanks to Sets-n-Reps!).

 [In the link](https://rpstrength.com/pages/hypertrophy-app?srsltid=AfmBOooWVKvGu1J6YMuF_yhh4uo00Z_EgGPeXhZcRtGT-SJs-Kp4eMIt) you will notice that the functionality and the design is very similar.
 And it is.
-I essentially took from it the parts I liked about the app, and made my own.
+I essentially picked from it the parts I liked about the app, left the parts that I had no use for, and made my own.
 It's for this reason that I decided to go with the MIT license, and I have no plans on putting a subscriptions page on it.

 ## Installation